Pradumnasaraf/DevOps/docs/terraform/introduction.md

 }
 ```

+Here we are using the `count` meta-argument to create multiple instances of the resource.
+We are using the `count.index` to reference the index of the resource.
+The index starts from 0.
+We can use the `length` function to get the length of the list.

 ### S3

 Here we are creating an S3 bucket, uploading a file to the bucket, and creating a bucket policy to allow access to the bucket.